 With the release of the new sets of Pixel environmental reports, we analyse Google's device specific environmental updates going back to 2017 to find out what steps are they taking to make Pixel smartphones more sustainable and what are the predictions for the total greenhouse gas emissions over the lifetime of the Pixel phones.

 We commend Apple for their timely release of their product environmental reports, and even though they aren’t always on track of keeping the total emissions of iPhones down, they are making steps when it comes to supply chain, facility management and most importantly, transparency.
-Whereas Samsung and many other phone manufacturers provide little to no data about the environmental cost of creating and using their smartphones.
+Whereas Samsung and many other phone manufacturers provide very little to data about the environmental cost of creating and using their smartphones.

 We should hold Google to a higher standard, as they are a big player and they market themselves as a more socially conscious company, so their environmental commitments across their whole Pixel range should be heavily scrutinised.